Each year, UMass Dartmouth receives, on average, 100 reports of illegal filesharing.

 These applications may also be difficult to disable-- "deleting" or "uninstalling" them may not be sufficient.

-If you need help disabling or uninstalling a filesharing application, please contact CorsairTech, the student technology support center:
+If you need help disabling or uninstalling a filesharing application, please contact the IT Service Center:

 - Responsible use policy